openaire/guidelines-literature-repositories/docs/field_publicationdate.rst

 Attribute dateType (M)
 ----------------------

 The type of date.
-Use the controlled term ``Issued`` to indicate the date of publication.
+Choose from the :ref:`date type <vocab:datetype_datetype>` vocabularyUse the controlled term ``Issued`` to indicate the date of publication.

 Example
 ~~~~~~~